 Still, they are smaller and cheaper than passive subwoofers, for which you need to purchase an amplifier and make more complicated wiring.

 The two main types of active subwoofers:

-- Under-seat subwoofer, which is a flat box with a speaker that will fit into a small space below your seat.
+- Under-seat subwoofer is a flat box with a speaker that will fit into a small space below your seat.

-- Another type of active subwoofer is the spare wheel subwoofer designed to fit in a spare wheel space in your car.
+- Another type of active subwoofer is the spare wheel subwoofer designed to fit in an extra wheel space in your car.

 Passive subwoofers (unpowered subwoofers) are either speakers installed in the enclosures or free air subwoofers that do not have amplifiers.

 They offer much better quality sound, and you have a choice to combine many different amps with even more speakers to achieve your desired bass effect.

 Is a Single Voice Coil or Dual Better?